Quantum chaos in the presence of non-conformality: Shock wave analysis: Lyapunov exponent and butterfly velocity

-where the expression for $\beta$ is given in eq.\eqref{HawkingT}.
 In the conformal limit $\eta\rightarrow0$, one obtains $\beta=\frac{dr_+}{4\pi}$ and $v_B=\sqrt{\frac{d}{2(d-1)}}$.
 This in turn means that in this particular limit one recovers the SAdS$_{d+1}$ results given in \cite{Shenker:2013pqa}.
 We would now like to make a few comments regarding our results.
-We observe that an increase in the value of the parameter $\eta$ decreases $\lambda_L$ and $v_B$ and finally for $\eta=\sqrt{\frac{8d}{d-1}}$ both $\lambda_L$ and $v_B$ vanishes.
-This implies that the presence of non-conformality suppresses the chaotic property of the system which can be understood from the decreasing value of $\lambda_L$.
-Furthermore, due to the presence of non-conformality, the speed of information spreading ($v_B$) in the system gets decreased representing the delay in the growth of the initial perturbation provided to the system.
-For $\eta=\sqrt{\frac{8d}{d-1}}$, the system attains something known as the Lyapunov stability ($\lambda_L=0$) which can also be understood as the steady state.
+It can be observed that the form of the Lyapunov exponent remains unchanged, that is, $\lambda_L = 2\pi T_{H}$ and this form is universal for any maximally chaotic holographic theory.
+Further, it also depicts the fact that the Lyapunov exponent depends only on the Hawking temperature $T_H$ (which is also the temperature of the dual field theory).
+However, the Hawking temperature is subject to the holographic model under consideration which in our case corresponds to the non-conformal black brane solution.
+Here, the parameter $\eta$ in the gravitational solution characterizes the theory since it appears in the bulk action (eq.\eqref{bulkaction}).
+From the perspective of the dual theory, $\eta$ corresponds to turning on some deformation away from conformality, which implies choosing a particular boundary theory.
+Once $\eta$ is chosen, we would then fix $\beta$, which characterizes the thermal state of the dual field theory, to make plots of the various quantities that we shall compute in the subsequent sections.
+From Fig.\eqref{Butterfly} we observe that an increase in the value of the parameter $\eta$ decreases the value of the butterfly velocity $v_B$ and finally for $\eta=\sqrt{\frac{8d}{d-1}}$ it vanishes.
+This implies that due to the presence of non-conformality, the speed of information spreading ($v_B$) in the system gets decreased representing the delay in the growth of the initial perturbation provided to the system.
+For $\eta=\sqrt{\frac{8d}{d-1}}$, the system attains something known as the Lyapunov stability as for this particular value of $\eta$, the Hawking temperature of the non-conformal black brane is zero which in turn gives us a vanishing Lyapunov exponent, that is, $\lambda_L=0$.
+This can also be understood as the steady state.
 In this case, the signature of chaos in the system vanishes and the system becomes conservative.
-As a consequence of the Lyapunov stability, the butterfly effect also vanishes which is being manifested here as $v_B=0$ \cite{doi:10.1142/7351,Ullmo2014}.
+As a consequence of the Lyapunov stability, the butterfly effect also vanishes which is being manifested here as $v_B=0$ \cite{Ullmo2014}.
 We have already mentioned that this particular value of $\eta=\sqrt{\frac{8d}{d-1}}$ has the interpretation of being the upper bound (Gubser bound) of $\eta$ \cite{Gubser:2000nd,Gouteraux:2011ce}.
+The physics behind the Gubser bound is the following.
+For the Einstein-dilaton black brane geometry to be thermodynamically stable, $\eta^2$ should always be less than $\frac{8d}{d-1}$.
+This value is known as the Gubser bound.
+When $\eta^2$ exceeds this value, the Einstein-dilaton black brane and its dual theory are unstable thermodynamically \cite{Kulkarni:2012re,Park:2012lzs}.
+It can also be seen from the solution for $f(r)$ (eq.\eqref{EdBB}) that $c$ becomes negative when $\eta^2$ exceeds the Gubser bound.
+So $\eta^2\leq \frac{8d}{d-1}$ for $c$ to be positive.
 From our obtained results, we also confirm this observation from the point of view of chaos, as for $\eta<\sqrt{\frac{8d}{d-1}}$, the system is chaotic as both $\lambda_L$ and $v_B$ are positive and for $\eta=\sqrt{\frac{8d}{d-1}}$, the system is conservative.
-In Fig.\eqref{Butterfly}, we have graphically represented our observations.
 One can also recast the expressions given in eq.\eqref{result1} to the following forms

 The above forms helps us to point out the non-conformal corrections to the conformal results.
 Here, $\lambda_L^{(c)}$, $\beta^{(c)}$ and $v_B^{(c)}=\sqrt{\frac{d}{2(d-1)}}$ corresponds to the Lyapunov exponent, inverse Hawking temperature and butterfly velocity for the SAdS$_{d+1}$ black brane.
 As one shall have the SAdS$_{d+1}$ black brane solution in the conformal limit $\eta\rightarrow 0$, we denote the corresponding results as conformal results (that is why we use the superscript $(c)$).